 The Transfer Scholars in Information Technology and Engineering (T-SITE) program began in March of 2012.
-Funded by the National Science Foundation (NSF), this need-based scholarship supports new transfers students with scholarships of up to $6,700 per year based on financial eligibility.
+Funded by a second award from the National Science Foundation (NSF), this need-based scholarship supports new transfers students with scholarships of up to $8,000 per year based on financial eligibility on the FAFSA.
 Transfer Scholars also receive academic support through a variety of CWIT programs and services.
-Ten new T-SITE Scholars will be selected for Fall 2012, 2013, and 2014 (for a total of 30 transfer Scholars).
-See CSEE Department Website Announcement

-- Majoring in computer science, computer engineering, information systems, chemical or mechanical engineering
+- Majoring in chemical engineering, computer engineering, computer science, information systems, or mechanical engineering

 - Transfer Scholars must maintain a 3.0 GPA at UMBC.